observIQ/stanza/docs/operators/csv_parser.md

 #### Parse the field `message` using dynamic field names

-Dynamic field names can be had when leveraging file_input's `label_regex`.
+Dynamic field names can be had when leveraging file_input's `attribute_regex`.

 Configuration: